 The credit facility is collateralized by our ownership interests in our operating subsidiaries and is guaranteed by us on a limited recourse basis to the extent of such ownership interests.
 The credit agreement governing the credit facility (the "credit agreement") requires our operating subsidiaries to maintain a total leverage ratio (as defined in the credit agreement) of no more than 5.0 to 1.0 and an interest coverage ratio (as defined in the credit agreement) of no less than 2.0 to 1.0.
-For all periods through March 31, 2019, our operating subsidiaries were in compliance with all covenants under the credit agreement including, as of the same date, a total leverage ratio of 2.2 to 1.0 and an interest coverage ratio of 5.8 to 1.0.
-We do not believe that our operating subsidiaries will have any difficulty complying with any of the covenants under the credit agreement in the near future.
+For all periods through September 30, 2019, our operating subsidiaries were in compliance with all covenants under the credit agreement including, as of the same date, a total leverage ratio of 2.5 to 1.0 and an interest coverage ratio of 5.9 to 1.0.
+For the foreseeable future, we believe that our operating subsidiaries will maintain compliance with their covenants under the credit agreement.